-For decades, the global pharmaceutical industry has spread a deceptive narrative justifying the ever-increasing, sky-high prices of drugs, vaccines and diagnostics as something necessary and inevitable.
-The Access Campaign has repeatedly challenged this deadly narrative, calling for affordable access to lifesaving medicines, prioritisation of people’s health over profits, and transparency around the research and development (R&D) process.
-Yet pharmaceutical corporations continue to perpetuate a series of myths about the development costs and pricing of medicines and other health products, in order to protect their profit-maximising practices – at the expense of people’s lives.
+For decades, the global pharmaceutical industry has spread a deceptive narrative justifying the ever-increasing, sky-high prices of drugs, vaccines, and diagnostics as something necessary and inevitable.
+The Access Campaign has repeatedly challenged this deadly narrative, calling for affordable access to lifesaving medicines, prioritization of people’s health over profits, and transparency around the research and development (R&D) process.
+Yet pharmaceutical corporations continue to perpetuate a series of myths about the development costs and pricing of medicines and other health products, in order to protect their profit-maximizing practices – at the expense of people’s lives.
 One pharmaceutical financial investors’ report even went as far as to ask, “Is curing patients a sustainable business model?”

 Here are some of the industry’s dirty, not-so-little secrets they’d prefer you not know!

-Big Pharma exaggerates the costs of R&D of new medicines to justify their high pricing, and often categorise ‘opportunity costs’ and non-research activities, such as the cost of buying another company, as R&D costs.
+Big Pharma exaggerates the costs of R&D of new medicines to justify their high pricing, and often categorize ‘opportunity costs’ and non-research activities, such as the cost of buying another company, as R&D costs.
 While Big Pharma often says it costs US$2-3 billion to develop a new drug, other credible estimates are at least 10 times lower – in the $100-200 million range.

 About two-thirds of the new drugs that arrive on the market are no better than what we already have.
 Pharma corporations put more effort into developing so-called ‘me-too drugs’ than finding true therapeutic breakthroughs.

 4. Patents are extended - over and over - to prolong monopolies

 A notorious pharma tactic is patent ‘evergreening’, where corporations file for additional patents on small changes to existing drugs, thereby lengthening their monopoly and blocking affordable generic products.

 5. Pharma bullies developing countries for going against their corporate interests